Back to MyQ Guides

 Quick Solutions

-Improve WiFi signal in garage
+Improve the 2.4GHz WiFi signal in the garage (mesh node)

-Log out and back into app
+Log out and back into the myQ app to refresh the session

 Still having issues?
 This is usually the deeper cause below.